Ready to prepare for Full-time RVing? Learn how in our three-part series about how to plan and pay for a life of

 Many people dream about full-time RVing before reaching retirement age, but getting on the road to freedom doesn’t happen accidentally.
 A little research, introspection, number crunching, and goal-setting will help you prepare for full-time RVing and fulfilling your nomadic lifestyle goal.
 As a result, your full-time RVing dream will not become nightmare down the road.

-As Dave Ramsey says, “the difference between a dream and a goal is a plan,” so with this series of blog posts we’ll share the steps we took to plan our escape from our old conventional life.
+As Dave Ramsey says, “the difference between a dream and a goal is a plan.”
+In this series of blog posts we share the steps we took to plan our escape from our old conventional life.
 Proper planning has helped us stay on the road without going broke, and we’re confident our tips can work for you too.

 - Traveling as a couple or family?
 If so, have everyone jot down their goals, desires, likes, dislikes, fears and expectations.
 Makes notes of everybody’s individual ideas, and paste them up on the board.

-As you examine your findings, focus on common trends – or differences – which will help identify important issues to address when considering the lifestyle; like where you will travel, and how you’ll do it (i.e.; trailer, bus, camper, etc.).
+Review your findings, and look for common trends – or differences – to help identify important lifestyle issues to address before embarking the lifestyle, like where you will travel, and how you’ll do it (i.e.; trailer, bus, camper, etc.).
 Compare similarities and differences about your desires, dislikes, skills, and expectations about work and leisure.

 What Do I Want My New Life to Look Like?